Updated January 2026 — UK & London Rates

 Moreover, our brick and concrete calculators help tradespeople and self-builders work out exact material quantities, including wastage allowances.
 Simply select your calculator below, fill in your project details and get an instant result.
 No sign-up.
 No cost.
 Just honest numbers.

 Select your project type using the tabs below.
 Our house extension cost calculator covers single and double storey rear extensions, side returns and wrap-arounds.
 The loft conversion cost calculator covers Velux, dormer, hip-to-gable and mansard types.
-All results include a 10% contingency and exclude VAT and professional fees.
+Use the Total Project Cost toggle below to see your real all-in budget including VAT, professional fees and contingency.
+Rates reflect 2026 London and UK market pricing.
+For expanded FAQs and more detail, see our dedicated house extension cost calculator and loft conversion cost calculator pages.

 Floor Area